Immigration to Uruguay

 Immigration to Uruguay began in several millennia BCE with the arrival of different populations from Asia to the Americas through Beringia, according to the most accepted theories, and were slowly populating the Americas.
 The most recent waves of immigrants started with the arrival of Spaniards in the 16th century, during the colonial period, to what was then known as the Banda Oriental.
-Immigration to Uruguay is very similar to, if not the same, as immigration to Argentina.

 Throughout its history, Uruguay has experienced massive waves of immigration from all around the world, specifically from the European continent, and today 90–95% of the Uruguayan population has European ancestry.
 The largest of these waves of immigration occurred between the last third of the 19th century and World War II, when the whole European continent was in turmoil.
 The largest groups of immigrants in Uruguay are the Spanish and Italians, both establishing the backbone of modern-day Uruguayan culture and society.

 Overview

 Uruguay is a multi-ethnic nation formed by the combination of different groups over five centuries.
-Amerindians inhabited Uruguayan territory for several millennia before the Spanish Conquest in the 16th century.
-Spaniards and Africans arrived in significant numbers under colonial rule, including many from a European background, some with an African background, and some Amerindians.
+The territory of present-day Uruguay was populated by indigenous peoples for several millennia before the Spanish conquest in the 16th century.
+However, with the arrival of European conquistadors, their numbers dwindled due to disease, conflict, and forced displacement.
+In April 1831, with the country already an independent state, government troops—under the command of President Fructuoso Rivera—massacred the few remaining indigenous people in the Salsipuedes Massacre.
+As a result, combined with generations of intermarriage, assimilation, and several waves of massive European immigration, the identity of Uruguay's indigenous peoples was largely erased.

+Throughout the 19th century and the first half of the 20th, Uruguay boasted the highest proportion of immigrant population in South America, with a majority hailing from Southern Europe.
+This influx significantly impacted the country's demographics, with foreign-born residents accounting for a remarkable 30% of the population in 1860 and 17% around 1910.
 Beginning in the second half of the 19th century, there has been gradual European immigration from several countries, which had its peak between 1870 and 1920; back then, the Villa del Cerro neighbourhood in Montevideo was characteristically populated by immigrants.

-In April 1831, government troops massacred most of the Amerindian population under the command of General Fructuoso Rivera; this is remembered as the Matanza del Salsipuedes.